obmarg/kazan/README.md

 - Client certificate, token and auth provider based authentication.
 - Loading config from kubeconfig files.
 - Support for watch requests.
-- Typespecs for functions and structs.
+- Typespecs for functions and structs (though dialyzer outputs a lot of warnings when run on Kazan)

 ### Not Implemented